chrisgrieser/alfred-japanese-dictionary/README.md

 - Alternatively, you can also use the keyword `じ`.
 This triggers the same search as `ji`. (`ji` must be followed by a space, `じ` does not require one.)
 - Use the keyword `hiragana` or `katakana` to display a kana cheatsheet.
+- Use the keyword `jg` to look for Japanese Grammar guides.

 ## Entry preview
 Install [Alfred Extra Pane](https://github.com/mr-pennyworth/alfred-extra-pane)